How Much Does a New Kitten Cost?

 Similar to little kids, kittens need vaccinations to keep them safe from common diseases.
 The first-year vet expenses for kittens are a bit higher due to more frequent visits for shots and wellness checks compared to adult cats.
 According to VCA Animal Hospitals, kittens should receive four rounds of vaccinations, starting at six to eight weeks old and continuing every three to four weeks until they’re four months old.

+How Much Does a New Kitten Cost?
 It’s also standard practice to have kittens checked and treated for intestinal parasites (worms).
 Most kittens inherit these parasites from their mothers, either during pregnancy or through nursing.
 Ensuring your kitten gets timely vaccinations and necessary treatments is a crucial part of being a responsible pet owner, ensuring a happy and healthy life for your new furry friend without letting the new kitten vet fees become overwhelming.

 3. Spay or Neuter Surgery